amirrezafrd/Resturant-Mini-Project/README.md

 # Restaurant Menu Management System

+Final mini project for teacher Pourreza's class

 A simple command-line Python application for managing a restaurant menu.
-All data is stored persistently in a CSV file called `restaurant_menu.txt`.
+All data is stored persistently in a CSV file (`restaurant_menu.txt`).

 ## Features

 - Add new dishes
 - View all dishes in a formatted table
-- Search dishes by name or category
+- Search by name or category
-- Update existing dish information
+- Update dish information
 - Delete dishes
 - Case-insensitive duplicate name checking
-- Automatic file & header creation if the file doesn't exist
+- Automatic file & header creation

 ## Technologies

 - Python 3.x
-- Only built-in modules: os, csv, sys
+- Only built-in modules: `os`, `csv`, `sys`

 ## Project Structure
 restaurant-menu-management/